Kaiofholz/MiniRAG-Hybrid-Retrieval/README.md

 - Confidence scoring based on selected evidence
 - Debugging outputs for retrieved chunks, ranked sentences, selected evidence, and failure cases

+  ## This project uses small sample text passages for retrieval experiments.
+No private, customer, or company data is included.

 ## Why I Built This

 I built this project to understand the internal mechanisms of RAG systems instead of only using high-level frameworks.